Do you know how much physical activity you participate in over a week?

 Are you actually NOT that physically active over the duration of the day?

 Measuring incidental physical activity or how active your daily life is can be a surprising snapshot of truly how physically active you are!
 Current research is supporting not only structured workouts but also just moving more throughout the day.
 This is essential to our health and wellbeing.
 If all you do is 30 minutes on the treadmill and sit the rest of the day, you are actually not as physically active as you can be!
-Your body benefits from continuous daily movement for even 5-10 minutes at a time and it can be as simple as getting up to walk.
+Your body benefits from continuous daily movement for even 5-10 minutes at a time and it can be as simple as grabbing a good pair of shoes and getting up to walk.

 But how do you know how physically active your day really is?